For all incoming 7-12th graders

 Thank you for your interest in auditioning for Rhapsody, Contessa (NEW), Fortis, Bella Visi, and VoiceOver.

-All auditions for Season 2020-2021 must be submitted by video by Wednesday, July 15 at 11:59pm.
+Due to increased demand, auditions for the Fall Season 2020 high school ensembles (VoiceOver, Bella Visi, Fortis and Contessa) have been extended.
+Auditions must be submitted by video by Friday, August 21 at 11:59pm.
 There will be no LIVE auditions.

 You will want to read this!